xvitaly/srcrepair/docs/help/source/faq.rst

 I want to add a new game.
 What should I do?
 ===========================================================

-Please open a new issue in our `GitHub bug tracker <https://github.com/xvitaly/srcrepair/issues>`__.
+Please open a new issue in our `bug tracker <https://github.com/xvitaly/srcrepair/issues>`__ on GitHub.

 We support only Source Engine games.